 Brainstorm’s randomised, placebo-controlled Phase 2 trial of NurOwn in the USA looked at the safety and effectiveness of stem cell transplantation in 48 people.
 The injections were given into the spinal cord (intrathecally) and also into the muscle.
 Results announced in July 2016 revealed that NurOwn treatment was safe and well-tolerated.
 While not a primary objective of this trial phase, the study also showed beneficial effects of NurOwn as assessed by lower levels of inflammatory biomarkers in the cerebrospinal fluid (CSF).

-Phase 3 trial is currently recruiting 200 participants across centres in the USA to investigate NurOwn's effectiveness.
+Phase 3 trial has fully enrolled over 200 participants across centres in the USA to investigate NurOwn's effectiveness, and treatment is now underway so the trial is ACTIVE, not recruiting.

 Tirasemtiv is a muscle activator that increases force (contraction) and power of skeletal muscles and therefore delays muscle fatigue.
 Instead of aiming to slow down progression of MND, the aim of this drug treatment is to increase quality of life by increasing muscular strength.
 The drug is being developed by Cytokinetics.

-A new version of the drug, called Reldesemtiv, is being tested in a Phase 2 trial (known as FORTITUDE-ALS) which recruited 458 people with MND worldwide.
-Results from this trial are now expected.
+A new version of the drug, called Reldesemtiv, was tested in a Phase 2 trial (known as FORTITUDE-ALS) which recruited 458 people with MND worldwide.
+Treatment with oral reldesemtiv appears to slow the deterioration of function, including breathing capacity and muscle strength in people with MND – regardless of whether they are taking riluzole or edaravone.